Volatility Parametrizations with Random Coefficients: Analytic Flexibility for Implied Volatility Surfaces: Illustrative Examples

 We obtain the discretized randomization price $V_{c/p}(T,K; (\mu, \nu), N_q)$ for $N_q$ quadrature points by substituting the integral in the equation with a finite sum\footnote{Note that this a similar result as Brigo and Mercurio ~\cite{brigo2002lognormal}, since the randomized price is a mixture of Black-Scholes prices.}

 The quadrature points $\sigma_n$ and quadrature weights $\lambda_n$ can be obtained by computing the moments $\mu_i = {\E[\vartheta^{i}]=\e^{i\mu +i^{2}\nu ^{2}/2}}$ for all $i \leq 2N$ and computing the matrices $M, R$ and $J$ as described in \ref{sec:appendix_qp}.
 To obtain the implied volatility surface of the randomized parametrization, we can use a root-finding algorithm to find the implied volatility for each option price given by $V_{c/p}(T,K; (\mu, \nu), N_q)$, or we can derive the expansion terms from \Cref{eq:approx-taylor} to obtain an analytical expression for the implied volatility surface $\hat{\sigma}(T,K; (\mu,\nu))$.
 We examine a slice of the randomized surface for two different sets of parameters. \Cref{fig:randomized-flat} show the results for the expansions with different numbers of coefficients and the ``exact" implied volatility obtained through a root-solving algorithm.
-In the experiment, we use $r=2\%, T=2$ and $N_q=4$ quadrature points.
+In the experiment, we use $r=2\%, T=3$ and $N_q=4$ quadrature points.

 The randomization of the previously flat volatility surface yielded a new parametrization with two parameters $\mu,\nu$, which is able to form the characteristic ``volatility smile".
 The result is a variant of the lognormal mixture model~\cite{brigo2002lognormal}, which is known to be able to form a volatility smile.
-The main difference between the approaches is that the randomization defines the volatility smile using only two parameters, $\mu$ and $\eta$ (excluding the choice of $N_q=4$), offering a more parsimonious alternative to the lognormal mixture model, which uses seven parameters.
+The main difference between the approaches is that the randomization defines the volatility smile using only two parameters, $\mu$ and $\eta$ (excluding the choice of $N_q=4$), offering a more parsimonious alternative to the lognormal mixture model, which uses 7 parameters\footnote{Four volatilities and four weights, where one of the weights is given by the condition that they sum to 1.}.
 While this may limit some flexibility compared to the discrete mixture model, it simplifies calibration and reduces computational complexity.

-\Cref{fig:randomized-flat} shows that the 6th-order approximation is able to closely match the exact implied volatility obtained from the root-finding algorithm.
-We observe that the fit is worse on the right-hand side for the lower-order expansions, although the shape of the implied volatility smile is similar.
-The reason is that the overall volatility level is lower on the right-hand side.
-This apparent increase in the importance of the higher-order coefficients can be explained by examining \Cref{eq:approx-taylor}, where each term is divided by a power of $a_0 = \frac{1}{2}\sigma(0)\sqrt{T}$.
-It should be reiterated, however, that there is no theoretical limit to the amount of expansion terms to be calculated.